-Supreme Court of Texas Permanent Judicial Commission for Children, Youth and Families
+Supreme Court of Texas Permanent Judicial Commission for Children, Youth, and Families

-The Children's Commission is chaired by Justice Eva Guzman.
-Members include Department of Family and Protective Services (DFPS) and Child Protective Services (CPS) executive leadership, non-profit foundation and state bar leaders, private attorneys, legislators, judges, other elected officials, and child welfare stakeholders.
+The Children's Commission is chaired by Supreme Court of Texas Justice Debra Lehrmann.
+Justice Rebeca Huddle serves as Deputy Chair.
+Commissioners include Department of Family and Protective Services (DFPS) executive leadership, non-profit foundation and state bar leaders, attorneys, legislators, judges, other elected officials, persons with lived experience, and child welfare stakeholders.

 The Children's Commission is supported by a 40-plus-member advisory Collaborative Council.
 Council members include many child welfare stakeholders such as DFPS staff; child placing agencies; service providers; parent and child advocates; experts in mental health, education, prevention, juvenile justice, substance abuse, and immigration; as well as child and family advocacy groups.

 The Children’s Commission has an Executive Committee and four standing committees: Systems Improvement, Legal Practice and Process, Training, and Data.
 Each committee is chaired by a Commissioner and members are drawn from the Commission, Collaborative Council, and other stakeholders in the child welfare system.
 The Children’s Commission also hosts several ad hoc committees and workgroups that include individuals with expertise in the subject matter area.

 For additional information about the Children's Commission, please link below to the following categories: